AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 This bad news is moderated by inlining:
-If the compiler can expand the call _inline_, it can reason about the caller and the callee _together_ and in many cases “see” that the address is not used for anything but passing the underlying value.
+If the compiler can expand the call _inline_, it can reason about the caller and the callee _together_ and in many cases "see" that the address is not used for anything but passing the underlying value.
 Function templates are often very short and therefore likely candidates for inline expansion.
 However, if a template encapsulates a more complex algorithm, inlining is less likely to happen.